Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - continuity support
 - infrastructure support

-This lane matters, but it should remain complementary and disciplined.
+The lane matters, but it remains complementary and disciplined.

-It should support continuity, not replace institutional or grant logic.
+It supports continuity rather than replacing institutional or grant logic.

 ## Why this initiative is worth building